Instructor: Jenifer U

 Eastman Low Brass Intensive Workshop

 Building on the success of our previous brass workshops, Music Center and Eastman Winds are pleased to offer an intensive workshop in 2019.
-Tuba, trombone, and euphonium/baritone players ages 14-20, who have learned and are prepared to perform a solo, are welcome to enroll.
+Tuba, trombone, and euphonium/baritone players in Middle School up through adults, who have learned and are prepared to perform a solo, are welcome to enroll.
 Faculty are led by Music Center's Ryan Schultz (view bio), Principal Tuba of the Pacific Northwest Ballet Orchestra and affiliate faculty at the University of Puget Sound.
 The workshop includes intense performance classes and master classes, including a class with Eastman Winds' Chuck Kerrigan of the Sonora Brass Quintet.
-Students will perform their solos on the first day of the workshop and play in a public master class.
+Students will perform their solos and play in a public master class.
 Lunch is not provided; please bring lunch and a water bottle.
-Tuition is $295.
+Tuition is $125.
 Questions?
 Contact email@example.com

 To complete your registration after paying, please scan and email a copy of your piano part to: RyanSchultz@MusicCenternw.org.
 You will need to bring a lunch each day; NO FOOD IS AVAILABLE FOR PURCHASE.

-July 12, 10:30am-around 6PM (at 5PM Chuck Kerrigan and Ryan Schultz present a masterclass that is open to the public)
+5PM Chuck Kerrigan and Ryan Schultz present a masterclass that is open to the public

 Chuck Kerrigan, guest clinician: